kwebio/kweb-docs/faq.rst

 This may mean we lack the resource of salaried contributors, but we also avoid the dependence on the success of any one company, reducing long-term risk significantly.

-Kweb also has the advantage of simplicity, and an amazingly small codebase as a result (<5k).
-This makes it much easier for people to contribute, and less code means fewer bugs.
+Because of the powerful abstractions it's built on, Kweb also has the advantage of simplicity, and an amazingly small codebase as a result (<5k).
+This makes it much easier for people to contribute, and, generally speaking, less code means fewer bugs.

 That said, Kweb is still pre-1.0, one of the implications being that we can and will make breaking API changes, and new releases are quite frequent.